alex1lazar/portfolio/src/articles/a-job-id-love.md

 A job I’d love would have the team understand that the creative process takes time.
 Deadlines are serious and should be met, but design doesn’t come out of a void.
 Great things take time and demand exploration.

-A job I’d love would have a kind team with unique personalities**.**
+A job I’d love would have a kind team with unique personalities.

 A job I’d love would place the CEO on the same level as the rest of the team.